Kmetija: Nov začetek 2014

-Kmetija: Nov začetek 2014 (The Farm: A New Beginning 2014) is the fourth season of the Slovene reality television series Kmetija and the first season of the Kmetija: Nov začetek edition to air on Planet TV.
-The season is the first to be hosted by Saša Lendero who leads contestants during duels and nominations as the contestants live on a farm like it was 100 years prior to make it to the end and win the grand prize of €50,000.
+Kmetija: Nov začetek 2014 (The Farm: A New Beginning 2014) is the fifth season of the Slovene reality television series Kmetija and the first season of the Kmetija: Nov začetek edition to air on Planet TV.
+The season is the first to be hosted by Saša Lendero who leads contestants during duels and nominations as the contestants live on a farm like it was 100 years in Kukeč, Slovenia where prior to making it to the end and win the grand prize of €50,000.
 The season premiered on 31 August 2014 and concluded on 13 December 2014 where Denis Toplak won in the final duel against Darinka Košenina to win the grand prize and be crowned the winner of Kmetija: Nov začetek 2014.